 Comprised of papier-mâché, found objects, and layered graphite, Lotfi’s sculptures offer surprising relationships between positive and negative space, interior and exterior, lightness and heaviness.
 They evidence the physical touch of the artist, recall the forms of boulders and other geological formations, and serve as an extension of one’s body in space.
 Lotfi takes this idea beyond the studio, often carrying the deceptively lightweight sculptures through parks, lifting them near monuments, rolling them through crosswalks, and sitting next to them on bus stop benches, as ways to engage people in public.
-Since the start of the COVID-19 pandemic, Lotfi has begun making performative videos of her walks through the desert near her Tucson home.
+Since the start of the COVID-19 pandemic, Lotfi has begun making performative videos of her walks through the desert near her Tucson, Arizona home.
 In the 10-minute videos, the artist individually walks through the landscape, navigating terrain and wildlife, but never encountering another human—the epitome of social distancing.
 She evidences gaining a deeper understanding of a place, while also providing a portal to a new landscape for so many who are sheltering-in-place in cities worldwide.

 While she was a fall 2019 visiting artist in the Wonsook Kim School of Art, Lotfi presented her work to the Teen Art Group.
 She has been working remotely with the group and University Galleries’ staff since that time.